ixofoundation/ixo-webclient/README.md

 <h2>Architecture & flow</h2>

 <h3>Styling </h3>
 IXO-Web is styled using styled components. all styling information is kept within a component.
-The amin App.tsx file contains theme information, where you can add variables for use through the Web App.
+The main file - App.tsx contains theme information, where you can add variables for use through the Web App.

 <h3>Container Components </h3>

-<h2>App</h2>

 <ul>
  <li>
 	<strong>App</strong> <br/>